vinh3928/alley-debug-challenge/readme.md

 Please read this entire document before getting started.

-Before class beings, you are expected to complete and submit the code assignment as described below.
+Before class begins, you are expected to complete and submit the code assignment as described below.

 ## Your Assignment